24joshu/FlavorGraph/README.md

-# Recipe Suggester (Minimal)
+# Recipe Suggester

-A minimal Flask project that suggests recipes based on available ingredients.
+An intelligent recipe suggestion web app built with Python Flask + SQLite + HTML/CSS/JS, that helps users discover dishes based on the ingredients they have.

-This repo includes a seeded SQLite database (`data/recipes.db`) with a few sample recipes and substitutions.
+It leverages graph theory, backtracking, and greedy algorithms to efficiently match recipes, analyze ingredient gaps, and even suggest substitutions for missing ingredients.

 ## How to run